bitfireAT/webdav-push/content.md

 : WebDAV server (for instance a CalDAV/CardDAV server) that implements WebDAV-Push

-## WebDAV server with support for WebDAV-Push
+## WebDAV Server with Support for WebDAV-Push

 A WebDAV server that implements WebDAV-Push needs to